-Trump, EU officials announce beef trade deal
+Trump, EU officials announce deal to sell more American beef to Europe

 European stocks on Friday were battered by Trump’s latest salvo against China and Wall Street also took a hit.

-Lingering issues remain in other areas of U.S.-EU trade, including import duties on industrial goods that Europe wants removed, and the threat of tariffs on European cars imported to the United States.
-EU governments cleared the agreement on July 15, but it still needs European Parliament approval.

-Additional reporting by Andrea Shalal and Jeff Mason in Washington and Foo Yun Chee in Brussels; Editing by Susan Heavey, Grant McCool and Susan Thomas
+Reporting by Alexandra Alper and Steve Holland; Additional reporting by Andrea Shalal, Jeff Mason and David Alexander and Susan Heavey in Washington, Tom Polansek in Chicago and Foo Yun Chee in Brussels; Editing by Susan Thomas and Grant McCool